Incorrect Situational Awareness Results in International Crash Lawsuit

 On December 22, 2009, American Airlines Flight 331, a Boeing 737-323 with registration number N977AN, overran the runway while landing at Norman Manley International Airport in Kingston, Jamaica.
-This flight was a popular one and was usually full, as it was on this afternoon.
+This flight was popular and was usually full, as it was on this afternoon.
 The flight departed Miami and was on an instrument flight rules flight plan.
 It was dark and raining when it landed in Jamaica under Instrument Meteorological Conditions.
-The plane overran the end of the runway, broke through a fence, crossed a road, and came to a stop on the beach.
-Of the 148 passengers and six crew members, 92 were transported to the hospital with injuries.
+The plane overran the end of the runway, broke through a fence, crossed a road, and stopped on the beach.
+Of the 148 passengers and six crew members, 92 were injured and transported to the hospital.
 Fourteen of the passengers suffered serious injuries.
 There were no fatalities.

 Date of Incident